mvasilyev/git-bx-doc-gen/README.md

 - API keys are never transmitted except directly to your configured LLM endpoint
 - No data is sent to third parties beyond your chosen LLM provider
 - Diff content is only sent to your configured LLM service
+- **Local Ollama**: When using local Ollama, all processing happens on your machine with no external API calls

 ## Development